Seanstidham/Simon/README.md

-# simon-login
+# simon-react

-This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.
+This deliverable demonstrates using a web framework.